nafis01aa/Userbot/README.md

 ![Phoenix Userbot](https://graph.org/file/4ad2f96955fa9e219a0b2.jpg)

 This is a normal telegram userbot project.
 If this project goes well all, then soon it will become a powerful userbot.
-Hope that say will come soon!
+Hope that day will come soon!

 # What is userbot?

-Userbot is a powerful program that makes your telegram account automatic do some tasks.
-It will shorten your task time and do prepare for you.
-Just be aware not to spam by userbot!
+Userbot is a powerful program that makes your telegram account automatic do various tasks.
+It will shorten your time and do tasks for you automatically.
+Just be aware not to spam or rough use by userbot!

 # Deploy This Project

-First, clone this repository using the below command:-
+First, clone this repository using this command:-

 ```
 git clone https://github.com/nafis01aa/Userbot